 Nominations

-The nominating period for the 2023 Wharton-Jacobs Levy Prize has closed.
-Nominations for the 2025 Prize may be submitted here.
+Nominations for the 2025 Wharton-Jacobs Levy Prize may be submitted here.

 The Wharton-Jacobs Levy Prize for Quantitative Financial Innovation, endowed with a $2 million gift, is awarded biennially.
 The recipient(s) will have published peer-reviewed articles demonstrating outstanding quantitative research that has contributed to a particular innovation in the practice of finance.
 The Prize may be granted to several authors who contributed to the same innovation, or to a single author.
 If given to two or more individuals, the Prize will be awarded to them jointly and the cash award equally divided between them.